-- Implement and maintain an effective and properly resourced health and safety management system (based on HSG65); - Promote standards of health, safety and welfare that comply with the provisions and requirements of the Health and Safety at Work etc. Act and all other relevant statutory provisions and Approved Codes of Practice; - Define health and safety responsibilities for staff, students, visitors and contractors; including both NCS and the Princes Trust. - Promote a positive health and safety culture throughout the College; - Provide and maintain a safe, healthy and supportive working/learning environment; - Ensure that safe systems of work are in place to ensure the safety of employees, students and others who may be affected by the College's activities; - Ensure that risks are managed by the process of risk assessment and the implementation of suitable risk control systems and workplace precautions; - Provide all employees with the necessary information, training, instruction and supervision in order that they may work safely and to ensure competence in their delivery of health and safety training to students; - Ensure effective communication and consultation with staff, students and others affected by College activities; - Promote high standards of health and safety awareness and practice for students. - Measure and review health and safety performance regularly at both College and department levels with the aim of continuous improvement.
+- Implement and maintain an effective and properly resourced health and safety management system (based on HSG65); - Promote standards of health, safety and welfare that comply with the provisions and requirements of the Health and Safety at Work etc. Act and all other relevant statutory provisions and Approved Codes of Practice; - Define health and safety responsibilities for staff, students, visitors and contractors; including the Princes Trust. - Promote a positive health and safety culture throughout the College; - Provide and maintain a safe, healthy and supportive working/learning environment; - Ensure that safe systems of work are in place to ensure the safety of employees, students and others who may be affected by the College's activities; - Ensure that risks are managed by the process of risk assessment and the implementation of suitable risk control systems and workplace precautions;

+- Provide all employees with the necessary information, training, instruction and supervision in order that they may work safely and to ensure competence in their delivery of health and safety training to students; - Ensure effective communication and consultation with staff, students and others affected by College activities; - Promote high standards of health and safety awareness and practice for students. - Measure and review health and safety performance regularly at both College and department levels with the aim of continuous improvement. - Commit the financial and physical resources necessary to ensure that the highest standard of health, safety, and welfare is achieved

 Health and safety is a key line management responsibility and the College is committed to ensuring that it is an integral part of the core management activity.
 The Corporation will accept its collective role in providing health and safety leadership of the College and will lead by example in communicating and promoting this policy.
-The Vice Principal (Funding, Systems Development & Operations) will be the designated Health and Safety Champion for the College.
+The Vice Principal Operations and CIO will be the designated Health and Safety Champion for the College.
 Health and safety is an important management responsibility, support, training and advisory services will be provided to managers in order to assist them in the implementation of this policy.